vitorm04/docs.pt-br/docs/framework/wcf/feature-details/how-to-configure-an-iis-hosted-wcf-service-with-ssl.md

 ### <a name="configure-wcf-service-for-http-transport-security"></a>Configurar o serviço WCF para segurança de transporte HTTP

-1. No Web. config do serviço WCF, configure a associação HTTP para usar a segurança de transporte, conforme mostrado no XML a seguir.
+1. No web.config do serviço WCF, configure a associação HTTP para usar a segurança de transporte, conforme mostrado no XML a seguir.

     ```xml
     <bindings>